Paramjit is a committed criminal defence advocate:

 Case concerning policy by Secretary of State towards a young single mother, who was Albanian, charged with immigration offences, where claim of asylum upon the basis of being Kosovan.
 Granted absolute discharge.

 R v O 2 Cr App R (S)

 R (O) v SSHD and Peterborough City Council (2006) EWHC 2469 (Admin)

 Successful judicial review relating to age dispute.

-Contributions in the field of Modern Slavery
+Articles and work in field of Modern Slavery and Exploitation:

 - ‘Class Acts – examining modern slavery legislation across the UK.’ – Contributed to key report from Anti Trafficking Monitoring Group’s on the impact of the Modern Slavery Act 2015.

 - ‘Abolishing trade in human capital‘ – Modern Slavery Act 2015 – Counsel Magazine – January 2016.

 - The Role of Modern Policing under Modern Slavery Act – ‘Poacher turned Gamekeeper?’